greenwyrt/plover2CAT/docs/howto/findreplace.md

 This search will find any untrans that match.

 ## Replace

 If any of the three find methods has a match, it will be highlighted in the editor.
 The text in the "Replace" input box will replace the translated text.
 The underlying stroke data will not be changed.

+## Find All and navigate to result

+This button can be used to display all the matches from a search.
+Double click on a result to navigate to it in the editor.

+Note that if the document was modified after searching with `Find All`, navigation may not be correct to the selected result.

 ## Replace All